iamtheblackunicorn/FunkOff/README.md

 ## Note :scroll:

-- *Funk Off* 📈 by Alexander Abraham 🖤 a.k.a. *The Black Unicorn* 🦄
+- *Funk Off :chart_with_upwards_trend:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.